Habibullah Kalakani: Kingship

-The powerful Pashtun tribes, including the Ghilzai, who had initially supported him against Amanullah, chafed under rule by a non-Pashtun.
+The Pashtun tribes, including the Ghilzai, chafed under rule by a non-Pashtun.
 When Amanullah's last feeble attempt to regain his throne failed, those next in line were the Musahiban brothers.
 They were also from the Mohammedzai and Barakzai family trees, and their great-grandfather was an older brother of Dost Mohammad.

 The five prominent Musahiban brothers included Nadir Shah, the eldest, who had been Amānullāh's minister of war.
 They were permitted to cross through the Khyber Pakhtunkhwa to enter Afghanistan and take up arms.
 Once on the other side, however, they were not allowed back and forth across the border to use British-Indian territory as a sanctuary, nor were they allowed to gather together a tribal army on the British side of the Durand Line.
 However, the Musahiban brothers and the tribes successfully ignored these restrictions.

 During this period anti-Soviet rebels from Central Asia known as Basmachi utilized the period of instability in Afghanistan to launch raids into the Soviet Union.
 The Basmachi had taken refuge in Afghanistan earlier in the decade after they were expelled from Soviet Central Asia by the Soviet military and they swore allegiance to the Emir of Bukhara, who lived in exile in Kabul.
 One of these raids was led by Faizal Maksum, who operated under the command of Basmachi commander Ibrahim Bek.
 Faizal Maksum's forces briefly captured the town of Gharm until they were expelled by Soviet forces.
 The Basmachi operated in Afghanistan due to their alliance with Habibullah Ghazi and after his fall from power they were expelled from Afghanistan.